yuwchen/InQSS/README.md

 python test.py --rootdir /path/to/test/wav --pretrained_model /output_model/inqss.h5
 ```
 * [Download](http://gofile.me/6PGhz/5rTKiG9k8) pretained model.
 Password:inqssmosnet
-* (Note: the results in the paper is the average scores of four models, so the scores in the paper are different from the results using this pretrained model.)
+* (Note: the results in the paper is the average scores of four models, which are trained with different training and validation splits.
+Therefore, the scores in the paper are different from the results using this pretrained model.)

 ### Acknowledgment
 * "MOSNet: Deep Learning based Objective Assessment for Voice Conversion" [Github](https://github.com/lochenchou/MOSNet)